Kloud23/Traffic_sign_classification/README.md

 # Traffic_sign_classification
+[image1]: ./examples/classi.gif "classi"

-Project executed as part of the Udacity Self Driving Car Nanodegree
+This project was executed as part of the Udacity Self Driving Car Nanodegree.